SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 All of Swift's basic types (such as ``String``, ``Int``, ``Double``, and ``Bool``) are hashable by default.

 ..
-TODO: add some text to the following effect once we have documentation for Hashable:
+XXX add some text to the following effect once we have documentation for Hashable:
    You can make your own custom types conform to the ``Hashable`` protocol so that they too can be dictionary keys, as described in <link>.